annubv/system-design/HLD/1-TinyURL.md

 ### 2. Generating keys offline

 - We can have an independent key generating service (KGS)
-- This will have a pre-generated set of random six letter strings stored in a DB (let's call it *KEY-DB*)
+- This service will have a pre-generated set of random six letter strings stored in a DB (let's call it *KEY-DB*)
 - It's easy and fast as we are not encoding anything, and no duplications here
 - We will mark the key used if it is used in url generation
 - But what if 2 or more sever try to use a key at the same time?